-Relaxing and Calming Brain/Body Re-Training Sessions via Occulus Virtual Reality & Muse Brain Sensing Headband-Medical Grade EEG for accurate and reliable Neurofeedback.
+Immerse Your Senses and Re-train your Brain with Relaxing and Calming Brain Re-Training Sessions via the Occulus VR & Muse Brain Sensing Headband- A Medical Grade EEG- for accurate and reliable Neurofeedback.

 At the root of all our thoughts, emotions and behaviors is the communication between neurons within our brains.
 Brainwaves are produced by synchronized electrical pulses from masses of neurons communicating with each other.
 Brainwaves are detected using sensors placed on the scalp.
 They are divided into bandwidths to describe their functions (below), but are best thought of as a continuous spectrum of consciousness; from slow, loud and functional - to fast, subtle, and complex.